matthew30903/TechTeaWeb/content/articles/2016/2016-08-23-google-introduction-to-computers/index.md

 {{< figure src="./img/Google_Homepage">}}

 Making a Google account is easy and quick.
-The first thing you need to do is <a href="https://www.blog.mattlamont.com/internet-introduction-computers/">open up your web browser</a> (Firefox/Chrome/Etc.).
+The first thing you need to do is [open up your web browser](https://www.techtea.io/internet-introduction-computers/) (Firefox/Chrome/Etc.).
 In the search box just type up Google.com.
 At the top right of the screen there should be a blue button that says "Sign in".
 This will take you to a page where you can sign into an account or make a new one.
 Underneath the login prompt asking for an email address is a "Create account" button, click it.

 {{< figure src="./img/3-Google_Create_Account">}}